Deci-AI/super-gradients/documentation/source/DetectionPrediction.md

     confidence = frame_prediction.prediction.confidence
     bboxes = frame_prediction.prediction.bboxes_xyxy

-    # You can do any Frame-specific operations
+    # You can do any frame-specific operations
     # ...

     # Example: Save individual frames with detected objects